JHUG/jhug.github.io/_posts/2021-09-19-Java-17-Innovations-Developer-Live.md

   - community
 ---

+>A post by JHUG member [Ioanna Katsanou](https://www.linkedin.com/in/ioannakatsanou/) who attended the Java Innovations event for the release of Java 17 and sent us her impressions.
+Enjoy!

 I attended recently, on September 16th, the Java Innovations all day event concerning Oracle’s new java 17 version and would like to share my experience about it.

 In the beginning a welcome panel featured a brief introduction to the new JDK, and presented a small preview to their plans for the future.